uob-coms20007/uob-coms20007.github.io/computability/predicates.md

       // Depending on the parity compute the next element in the sequence. if (r = 0) then n <- q else n <- 3 * n + 1
     }
+    // If we get here it must be that n = 1, so zero out all other variables. q <- 0; r <- 0
     ```
     If when starting from $n$ the sequence eventually reaches $1$, the
     `while` loop will terminate (with the value $1$ in `n`).
 Otherwise, the